Skip to main content

 The RP applies counter-fraud techniques, where possible.

-Additional information more information is available in the guide Counter-fraud techniques (to be developed).
+Additional information – More information is available in the guide Counter fraud techniques.

 The RP MUST store appropriate detail about the information verification and evidence to enable queries or investigation in the future.